opentelekomcloud-docs/cloud-create/umn/source/secrets.rst

   Figure 2.
 Create the root_password secret

-.. important:: Only users from Open Telekom Cloud with the :code:`Tenant Administrator` role in the same project has the permission to view and edit the secret value.
+.. important:: Only users from T-Cloud Public with the :code:`Tenant Administrator` role in the same project has the permission to view and edit the secret value.

 3. Expected result
 ==================